Libby Locke: Career

-Locke is married to fellow lawyer Tom Clare and together they run the law firm Clare Locke LLP.
-They founded Clare Locke in 2014 after leaving Kirkland & Ellis LLP and each own half of the company.
-Clare Locke specializes in reputation based cases, especially defamation.
+Locke and her husband Tom Clare run the law firm Clare Locke LLP.
+They founded Clare Locke in 2014 after leaving Kirkland & Ellis LLP and each owns half of the company.
+Clare Locke specializes in reputation-based cases, especially defamation.

-In 2016 Locke represented a University of Virginia administrator against Rolling Stone magazine in a case resulting from the article A Rape on Campus.
+In 2016 Locke represented a University of Virginia administrator against Rolling Stone magazine in a case resulting from the article "A Rape on Campus", yielding a $3 million jury verdict.

 In 2016 Locke represented Graham Spanier in a lawsuit against Louis Freeh which resulted from an investigation Freeh had conducted into the Jerry Sandusky scandal.

 In 2019 she represented Sarah Palin in a lawsuit against The New York Times.

-In 2019 she defensed Matt Lauer against sexual assault allegations.
+In 2019 she defended Matt Lauer against sexual assault allegations.

 In 2020 Locke represented Away in a case against The Verge.

 In 2021 she represented Project Veritas in a defamation lawsuit against Stanford University.
 She also represented Project Veritas against The New York Times.

 In 2021 Locke represented ShotSpotter in a defamation lawsuit against Vice Media.

+In 2023, the firm was one of two to negotiate a settlement with Fox News on behalf of their client, Dominion Voting Systems in the defamation lawsuit brought by Dominion in 2021.

 Personal life

 Her father was a businessman and air national guardsman, her mother was a pediatric emergency room nurse and later dog breeder.
 She has one child with Clare and two from a previous marriage.
+Locke identifies politically as an American conservative.